| Getting it All Worked Out |

 results.
 We

-gazebo below the roof, which also adds a good deal of stability
+gazebo below the roof, which also added a good deal of stability

 roofing removal.